 Encasa Lane Cove

 Sydney used to have a Spanish quarter on Liverpool and Pitt streets in the city.
 There was a club and a good selection of restaurants.
-It’s almost all gone now but one restaurant, the best of the lot, has lived on.
-After it opened its bocadillo (a Spanish baguette) deli on Bathurst Street it opened its third venue, a half-deli half-tapas bar in Lane Cove.
+It’s almost all gone now but one restaurant, the best of the lot, Encasa, has lived on.

-They have merged the two pre-existing Encasa concepts into one.
-The deli, serving bocadillos, cured meat, canned fish and coffee, is the red-tiled façade of the restaurant.
-Behind it there’s a thin alley of wooden tables, share plates topped with what Rodriguez calls “mama cooking”, and, right at the back, the restaurant’s very own Spanish wine bar.
+This half-deli, half-tapas bar in Lane Cove is Encasa’s north-side sibling.
+On the deli side you’ll find bocadillos, cured meat, canned fish and coffee.
+Behind it there’s a thin alley of wooden tables, share plates of home-style cooking, and, right at the back, the restaurant’s own Spanish wine bar.
 Here it’s strictly what you’d find in a Spanish home or a neighbourhood tapas bar.

-Some of the new tapas dishes include pork and beef meatballs swimming in Rodriguez’s mum’s tomato sauce; lightly battered calamari with a rich squid-ink aioli; beef cheeks soft enough to warrant the use of a spoon; and bravas, fried potato smothered in aioli and spicy salsa.
+If you’re here for the latter, settle in for tapas dishes including pork and beef meatballs swimming in tomato sauce; lightly battered calamari with a rich squid-ink aioli; beef cheeks soft enough to warrant the use of a spoon; and bravas, fried potato smothered in aioli and spicy salsa.
 All of the imported jamon, cheeses and anchovies sold out front are available too.